He had a criminal record. He was deported 7 times. And he kept coming back

 READ MORE: Hundreds of immigrants convicted and not deported committed more crimes — even murder

-The new cases raise to more than 10 the number of defendants in federal court in the first two months of the year charged with illegal reentry after deportation, highlighting the porosity of the border and the broken immigration system whose agents constantly arrest previously expelled foreign nationals only to arrest them again when they return weeks, months or years later.
+The new cases raise to more than 10 the number of defendants in federal court in the first two months of the year charged with illegal reentry after deportation.
+The issue highlighs a porous border and the broken immigration system whose agents arrest previously expelled foreign nationals only to arrest them again when they return weeks, months or years later.
 One recent study delivered to the Department of Homeland Security (DHS) said two of every five deported immigrants attempt to return.

-The cases come to light at a time when President Donald Trump has put immigration front and center on the national agenda of priorities, with his executive orders or policies ordering the construction of a wall along the Mexican border, the deportation of between two and three million immigrants with criminal records and ending federal funding for so-called sanctuary communities.
+The cases come to light at a time when President Donald Trump has put immigration front and center on the national agenda, with his executive orders on the construction of a wall along the Mexican border, the deportation of between two and three million immigrants with criminal records, and ending federal funding for so-called sanctuary communities.

 Of the five most recent cases, the one that stands out is that of Héctor Eduardo Ramírez Gutiérrez, the Mexican national deported seven times previously, according to a criminal complaint filed in court by a Border Patrol agent.